NOTE: Workshop Name Change!

-Covering all medical-legal essentials to reduce your medical-legal risk and keep patients safe
+Covering medico-legal essentials to reduce your medico-legal risk and keep patients safe

-This interactive and virtual workshop has been developed specifically for first year Family Medicine residents and second year specialty program residents.
+This interactive and virtual workshop has been developed specifically for first year Family Medicine residents and second year Royal College residents.

 What to expect